Santa Fe, Miami County, Indiana

 Santa Fe is an unincorporated community in Butler Township, Miami County, in the U.S. state of Indiana.
+It is located at the intersections of State Roads 19 and 218, about 9 miles south of Peru.

 History

 Santa Fe was laid out in 1848.
 The community's name probably commemorates the Capture of Santa Fe in the Mexican–American War.
 A post office was established at Santa Fe in 1849, and remained in operation until 1917.
 The town is one of likely explanations for the town of same name in Spencer County becoming Santa Claus.